Skip to content

 Air Fryer Recipe: Zucchini Falafel with Mint Yogurt

-When you want it crispy on the outside and juicy on the inside, I reach for this air fryer recipe in the summer: Protein-rich and delicious, it’s perfect for a light meal.
-Chickpeas play the starring role – and for good reason: Like beans, peas, and lentils, they are legumes whose seeds mature in a pod.
-These pods are packed with nutrients: Chickpeas are rich in protein, fiber, and essential minerals like iron, magnesium, zinc, calcium, and selenium – and they also contain secondary plant compounds that have anti-inflammatory properties.
-A true multitasker!1
+Chickpeas play the main role here–and not without reason: Like beans, peas, and lentils, they belong to the legumes, whose seeds mature in a pod.
+These pods are packed with nutrients: Chickpeas are rich in plant-based protein, fiber, complex carbohydrates, and folic acid.
+They also provide B vitamins and essential minerals like iron, magnesium, zinc, calcium, and selenium–and they also contain secondary plant compounds that can have anti-inflammatory effects.
+A true multitasker that is not only delicious but also healthily satisfying.1

 Ingredients (for 2 servings):